DeXter-on-Radix/website/CONTRIBUTING.md

 ### Adding a new namespace

 If you create a new subpage, it's recommended to create a new namespace.
 To do so, search the codebase for the keyword "INSTRUCTIONS_add_namespace", then follow each steps instructions.
 Once you have done all the steps, you can start using your new namespace as described in the previous sections.

+### Convention

+Please follow these conventions:

+- Keys inside the JSON files are:
+  - if possible represent the full text, e.g. "Trade Now" -> "trade_now"
+  - for regular text only lower case with underscores as space
+  - for enums or errors all upper case
+- Values inside the JSON files are:
+  - follow title capitalization, meaning all words are capitalized except fillerwords, e.g. "Trade Now", "History of Transactions" etc...